- Things to Do

 - Food Tours

 - Boat Tours

 - Brooklyn Tours

 Thanks for visiting Free Tours by Foot New York!

-This post covers tickets, discounts, and planning tips for the American Museum of Natural History, as well as information about the exhibits.
-The museum is 1 of the top 10 things to do with kids in NYC.
+This post covers tickets, discounts, free entry, and planning tips for the American Museum of Natural History, as well as information about the exhibits.

 This standard ticket includes access to all 45 halls of the museum as well as the Rose Center for Earth and Space, but you will have to pay extra for add-ons.